 For Victorian public sector employees not employed under the VPS Agreement, we encourage organisations to think flexibly to help employees meet their cultural obligations.

-Respectful relationships and partnerships with Aboriginal communities will involve an understanding and respect for protocols.
+Respectful relationships and partnerships with Aboriginal and/or Torres Strait Islander communities will involve an understanding and respect for protocols.
 Ceremonies and protocols are an important part of Aboriginal and Torres Strait Islander culture.

 These include but are not limited to: